linroger/FinanceCompendium/VII. Corporate Finance/Financial Statements/Analysis/Analysis of Financial Statements.md

 : the United States opinion in the case of _United States v.
 Arthur Young_

-This “public watchdog” function demands that the accountant maintain total independence from the client at all times and requires complete fidelity to the public trust. … Public faith in the reliability of a corporation's financial statements depends upon the public perception of the outside auditor as an independent professional. … If investors were to view the auditor as an advocate for the corporate client, the value of the

- audit function itself might well be lost
+This “public watchdog” function demands that the accountant maintain total independence from the client at all times and requires complete fidelity to the public trust. … Public faith in the reliability of a corporation's financial statements depends upon the public perception of the outside auditor as an independent professional. … If investors were to view the auditor as an advocate for the corporate client, the value of the audit function itself might well be lost.

 The establishment of an oversight board for accounting firms and the requirements pertaining to auditor independence are in response to the problems encountered when the relationship between the auditor and the audit client becomes too close, inhibiting the audit firm from being the

 “public watchdog” of the client's compliance with generally accepted accounting principles.
 Consider the case of Enron Corporation discussed earlier in this chapter.
-In 2000, the year before the scandal erupted, Enron paid its auditing accounting firm a total of \$52 million in fees: \$25 million

- for audit services and 27 million for consulting services
+In 2000, the year before the scandal erupted, Enron paid its auditing accounting firm a total of $52 million in fees: $25 million for audit services and $27 million for consulting services.

 ### Corporate Responsibility